 There are frequent opportunities for parents to find out more about school life and what/how your child is learning.
-As well as 'Exit Tasks' at the end of class topics, we hold half termly 'Stay and Learn' sessions where you can spend 20-30 minutes in your child's class lesson.
+We hold half termly 'Stay and Learn' sessions where you can spend 20-30 minutes in your child's class lesson.
 These are usually held at the beginning or end of the school day.